Magnitus-/UserProperties/README.md

 - Retrievable: Specifies whether or not the information in the field needs to be retrieved in its original format.
 It takes the boolean values of true or false.
 - Description: Function that describes the field by returning true or false against a candidate value for the field.
 The candidate value is expected to be the single argument the function takes.
 - Access: Method user has to retrieve the value of the property (ex: 'User', 'Email', 'Phone', etc).
 It takes the value of a string.
+- Generators: Specifies what mecanisms are used to create/change the value of the field.
+It takes the value of an array of strings.

-All the properties above, except 'Retrievable', 'Mutable', 'Description', 'Access' and 'Privacy' default to false.
+All the properties above, except 'Retrievable', 'Mutable', 'Description', 'Access', 'Privacy' and Generators default to false.
 'Retrievable' and 'Mutable' default to true while 'Description' defaults to a function that always return true (ie, describes everything), 'Access' defaults to 'User' and 'Privacy' defaults to Public.
+Generators defaults to ['User'].

 Calls
 -----